Some Netflix Originals are global hits, popular across many European countries as well as their country of production.

 Download the Netflix Originals in Europe report

-The report is free for account-holders, either log in or set up an account to access the Netflix Originals in Europe report.
+The report is free for account-holders, either log in or set up an account to access the Netflix Originals in Europe report, it is also now available in German, Italian, Spanish and French.

 Consultancy and Strategy Reports